 The 1960 Brownwood Coaches Included: Gordon Wood, Morris Southall, Pete Murray, Gus Snodgrass, and Dale Biggs.

 Most Unbelievable Facts To Remember!

-One of the Most Unbelievable Facts to Remember about This 1960 State Championship Team was that some of these Players, who had NEVER Played on the Varsity had Incredible Seasons.
+One of the Most Unbelievable Facts to Remember about The Brownwood High School 1960 Texas State Championship Team was that some of these Players, who had NEVER Played on the Varsity had Incredible Seasons.
 Everyone Expected the Six Returning Letterman to Play Extremely Well, including Seniors Strong End/DE Lawrence Elkins, OT/DT Ronney Moore, OT/DT Mike Greer, Fullback/Linebacker A.D.
 Carnes, QB Jimmy Herman, and Junior Tailback/Safety Max Emfinger, but some of the Other Starters were just Plain Mind-Boggling, because No Other Players had any Experience on the Varsity.